google/zetasql/docs/query-syntax.md

 SELECT n FROM T1;
 ```

-The following recursive CTE is disallowed due to an illegal
+The following recursive CTE is disallowed because you cannot use a
-`LIMIT` clause.
+`LIMIT` clause with a self-reference.

 ```sql {.bad}
 WITH RECURSIVE